-These Rheem storage hot water systems are one that we at Jims Plumbing work on and a day to day basis along with common knowledge of Australia’s most recognisable brands and even the occasional unpopular units.
-This particular one is the Rheem 265 5 star gas.
+Rheem storage hot water systems are ones that we at Jim’s Plumbing work on nearly every single day.
+Along with common knowledge of Australia’s most recognisable brands and even the occasional unpopular units, we’re able to work on any hot water system.
+This particular system we worked on was a Rheem 265 5 star gas hot water system.
 With a 130 litre capacity and a strong 145 litre of hot water recovery and runs on natural gas.
-The photo we have attached was taken once the front cover of the unit was removed.
-This is the main control centre of the hot water system for the gas operation and heating of the entire unit.

-As shown the larger inlet pipe on the left hand side of the photo is the gas supply coming into the hot water unit.
+The larger inlet pipe on the left hand side is the gas supply coming into the hot water unit.
 It enters the eurosit valve and gas is managed through this valve also.
 The black dial on top can be pre-set to a required temperature depending on your needs.
 The smaller copper pipe that is coming from the bottom of the control valve is the main burner tube that feeds gas to the main burners.
 The flow of gas from here is determined by the temperature set by the thermostat and will cut in and out as required.

 No Interest Ever!** payment plan options available on hot water heater replacements to help ease any financial stress this burden may cause.
 If your hot water heater is leaking, or you have no hot water, we can often have a plumber to you within the hour*.